helgejo/practicum/P08/README.md

 Learning objectives:

-  - Indexing and searching a document collection using Whoosh
+  - Indexing a document collection using Whoosh
   - Evaluating retrieval using various search effectiveness metrics